GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - Video player has its own controls for playback and full-screen switching
 - URL text box also allows entering a single base64 string of the image data, see the `URLS4MODELS.md` file for an example
 - For certain formats and their manipulation an easy alternative to this viewer would be `https://ezgif.com`
-- Just remember that most of these files can easily be viewed with some operating system applications or by the browsers themselves (like animated GIF/PNG/WEBP or MP4/WEBM/OGV videos), all it takes in Windows, for example, is to right-click the file itself and choose `Open With` and select `Firefox` browser
+- Most of these files can easily be viewed with some operating system applications or by the browsers themselves (like animated GIF / PNG / WEBP or MP4 / WEBM / OGV videos):
+  - all it takes in Windows, for example, is to right-click the file itself then choose `Open With` and select `Firefox` browser

 ![Texture Viewer](images/Texture%20Viewer.png?raw=true)